-At Truro School Prep we believe that learning in the outdoor environment is an integral part of every child’s journey.
-All children from Reception – Year 2 participate in Forest School activities throughout the year; Nursery and Reception classes have a weekly session which runs for the duration of a morning or afternoon.
+At Truro School Prep, we believe that learning in the outdoor environment should be an integral part of every child’s journey.
+All children from Nursery to Year 2 participate in Forest School activities throughout the year.
+Nursery and Reception classes have one weekly session, which runs for the duration of a morning or afternoon.
 Years 1 and 2 receive a full afternoon session every other week.
-As children progress through the Prep they continue to foster a relationship where caring for and respecting nature is central to their learning.
-Sessions are delivered through Bushcraft activities and in completing the discovery level of the John Muir award.
-You can read more about the John Muir award on the Year 5 Curriculum page.

-At Truro School we believe that through Forest School, children will:
+At Truro School, we believe that through Forest School, children will:

-Yn Kessenyans (Cornish for ‘in harmony’) is a wildlife area, situated behind Willday House.
-It includes a handful of mature trees in amongst some young immature trees planted in 2012 by the children.
-These trees were kindly donated to us through the Woodland Trust.
+2) Early Years Foundation Stage Area; known as Yn Kessenyans (Cornish for ‘in harmony’), is a wildlife area, situated behind Willday House.
+It includes a handful of mature trees amongst some younger trees planted in 2012 by the children.
 Bamboo tunnels, cherry trees and willow are all features of this area.

 Truro School is committed to continued investment in professional development, furthering teachers’ subject knowledge.
 In 2019 the Forest School leader attended: